King Lear Loyalty Quotes

 Go to; say you nothing.
-There's a division betwixt
+There is division

-the dukes; and a worse matter than that: I have
+betwixt the dukes, and a worse matter than that.
+I

-received a letter this night; 'tis dangerous to be
+have received a letter this night; 'tis dangerous to

-spoken; I have locked the letter in my closet:
+be spoken; I have locked the letter in my closet.

 must incline to the king.
-I will seek him, and
+I will look him, and privily

-privily relieve him: go you and maintain talk with
+relieve him.
+Go you and maintain talk with the

-the duke, that my charity be not of him perceived:
+Duke, that my charity be not of him perceived.
+If he